 Pre-existing conditions can affect an individual’s ability to obtain and maintain an insurance policy.
 Before the Affordable Care Act (ACA), insurance companies could deny coverage or charge higher premiums to individuals with pre-existing conditions.
 The ACA aimed to address this issue by prohibiting insurance companies from denying coverage to individuals with pre-existing conditions and charging higher premiums based on their health status.

 Americans living with pre-existing health conditions can rely on their health insurance to help cover the costs of frequent visits to the doctor.
-Assurance can help connect individuals with the right health insurance plans for their situations.
+Assurance IQ can help connect individuals with the right health insurance plans for their situations.

 We collected data from the below sources to analyze the percent of Americans (adults and children) with pre-existing conditions to determine the most prominent and least prominent conditions across the U.S. In instances where necessary, we used Census population data (number of American adults and number of American children) to calculate the percentages.